jacobobendrado/4810-Operating-System/ShompOS/README.md

 make run
 ```
 If everything worked, you should see "Hello, World!" in QEMU!

+## Exiting QEMU
+Sometimes, it's tricky to try to get out of QEMU when it's running.
+If the X in the top right corner isn't working, try Ctrl+Alt+G to take control, then click that again.
+Alternatively, you can send the interrput signal, Ctrl+C, in the terminal where you ran `make run`.

 ## Key Files
 - `src/kernel/kernel.c` - Main kernel code